bopen/earthdatahub-catalogue/catalogue/era5/reanalysis-era5-single-levels/description.md

 surface) or a dedicated pressure level in the atmosphere.--->

-Here we propose a subset of ERA5 data for world atmospheric, ocean-wave and land surface quantities called [ERA5 hourly data on single levels](https://doi.org/10.24381/cds.adbb2d47).
+Here we propose a subset of ERA5 data for world atmospheric and land surface quantities called [ERA5 hourly data on single levels](https://doi.org/10.24381/cds.adbb2d47).
 The data are available from 1940 until the last closed month and updated monthly and are regridded to a regular lat-lon grid of 0.25 degrees.

 They are presented as a zarr archive optimised for time analysis.